SadhanaSai/12740-COVIDOccupancy/README.md

 ## Experiments and Results
-At this point, the PIR counts the number of instances and creates a buzzer once the threshold is reached.
+At this point, the PIR counts the number of instances but the buzzer sounds at every point.
-I will have to incorporate a break beam sensor to reduce
+I will have to incorporate a break beam sensor to make the counts recorded more accurate and make the buzzer sound only when the threshold is reached.

 ## Reference